-FACTs instructed the laboratory to use a reportable detection limit of 0.3 micrograms per sample.
-The samples collected at the subject property were not significantly greater than the specified reportable limit.
+Although FACTs instructed the laboratory to use a reportable detection limit of 0.3 micrograms per sample, the laboratory used $0.05~\mu g$ per sample.
+The samples collected at the subject vehicle were significantly greater than the requested reportable limit and therefore, the error on the part of the laboratory is inconsequential.